What Does It Mean to Write Formally? Jan 27, 2013

 The writing of F. Scott Fitzgerald shows off his keen observational skills.
 For example, the descriptions of Gatsby's parties and Daisy's behavior toward her daughter are full of life and sadness.

-it's generally frowned on to start sentences with a conjunction (e.g. and, but, or).
+In formal writing it's generally frowned on to start sentences with a conjunction (e.g. and, but, or).
 While it's not technically incorrect, it will make your paper seem more casual.

 Gatsby loves Daisy and wants to be with her.
 But she doesn't not love him back in the same way.